-In the academic year 2023-24 we propose to spend the allocated SPG in the following ways.
-Key Aim INTENT (Linked to School / Government Focus) Initiative/ Objective (What?)
+In the acade mic year 2024-245 we propos se to spend the allocat ways. ed SPG in the followin g Key Aim INTENT (Linked to School / Government Focus) Initiative/ Objective (What?)
 Cost Action (How?)
 IMPLEMENTATION Aim to develop provision in place (Why?)
 Intended Outcome Evaluation of impact and outcomes/sustainability (Future Years) IMPACT To provide quality sports coaching and lessons for curriculum, clubs and staff CPD Aim 1 Aim 3 To release the sports leader to work with classes / teachers, ensuring quality P.E for all. £280 x 38 weeks = £10,640 The sports leader will continue to support teachers through school to provide quality first teaching.
 This will provide the children with additional access to PE, games, as well as opportunities to develop key physical skills.
 The sports leader will be responsible for providing and sourcing CPD for those teachers newer to school and for the implementation of the PE scheme.
 (ECT in YR).
 Peer mentoring can maximise opportunities for different skills and give staff ownership of developing and promoting their P.E practice.
 All children have access to a range of different sports and to quality P.E. lessons from Reception to Y2.
 Teacher confidence is measured through staff audit.
 Needs are reviewed and CPD made specific to individual staff.
 Data shows continued high outcomes across school.
-To employ specialist coaches, to enhance P.E and CPD opportunities further and offer a wider range of specialist sporting after school clubs. £1500 £650 Throughout the year sports coaches will be employed not only to continue to team teach with members of staff, ensuring continued CPD. (especially those new to school or early in their career), but to continue to introduce children and staffto a broader range of physical and sporting activities.
+Autumn term: After school sports clubs have taken place inc dance, gymnastics, football and dodgeball Pupils took part in a football tournament All pupils took part in 'reindeer run' - they had to run a kilometer for charity At least two lessons of high quality PE hav taken place each week.
+To employ specialist coaches, to enhance P.E and CPD opportunities further and offer a wider range of specialist sporting after school clubs. £1500 Throughout the year sports coaches will be employed not only to continue to team teach with members of staff, ensuring continued CPD. (especially those new to school or early in their career), but to continue to introduce children and staff to a broader range of physical and sporting activities.
 The coaches will widen the physical opportunities on offer as well as lead on after school clubs, subsidised by school.
-This will encourage participation in newsports and fitness classes.
+This will encourage participation in new sports and fitness classes.
 Specific children, including those classed as disadvantaged, will be targeted to take part in these clubs in order to support with improved health and fitness.
 These after school clubs will run alongside those already in place led by the class teachers.
 The use of specialist coaches have been used in the past two years at school and has proven to be beneficial.
 Children are keen to try new sporting and fitness activities and this widens their interest in sports.
 After school clubs have a high uptake and are always full.
 Pupil voice and parent voice suggest this is a valued part of the school offer.
 The PE scheme is implemented consistently and effectively across school.
 There are a variety of sporting, fitness and health after school clubs on offer.
 There remains a high take up for these clubs.
 Pupil voice continues to reflect children's positive attitudes to both P.E. lessons and after school clubs.
 Disadvantaged children attend at least two sporting clubs during the year.
-Teachers and support staff are able to teach a range of sporting activities effectively To apply for the PE The PE leader is working towards the school achieving the PE mark for quality This will further promote sport The school will have achieved
+Teachers and support staff are able to teach a range of sporting activities effectively.